deephacks/confit/readme.md

         // iterate changes affecting class A
         for (ConfigChange<A> change : changes.getChanges(A.class)) {
-          // if both present: update notification

           // if not present: create notification
           Optional<A> before = change.getBefore();

           // if not present: delete notification
           Optional<A> after = change.getAfter();

-        }
+          // if both were present: update notification
+          // may compare before and after to take certain actions }

         // iterate changes affecting class B